laxmandhulipala/Maximal-Independent-Sets/README.md

-Implementations of Two Randomized Parallel Maximal Independent Set Algorithms
+Implementations of Luby and Ghaffari MIS Algorithms
 =====================

 Organization